Interior secretary recommends shrinking six national monuments

 A leaked memo from Zinke to President Donald Trump recommends that two Utah monuments — Bears Ears and Grand Staircase Escalante — be reduced, along with Nevada's Gold Butte and Oregon's Cascade-Siskiyou.

-Two marine monuments in the Pacific Ocean also would be reduced under Zinke's memo, which has not been officially released.
-The Associated Press obtained a copy of the memo, which was first reported by the Wall Street Journal.
+Two marine monuments in the Pacific Ocean also would be reduced according to Zinke's memo, which has not been officially released.
+The Associated Press obtained a copy of the memo, which was first reported by The Wall Street Journal.

 Related: Trump Orders Review of Protected Federal Lands